-On the other hand, Ninja Tables continues to grow in demand because it offers competitive features, better support, and an exceptional overall user experience for its users.
-Users find the plugin more easy to use than that of TablePress do offer.
+On the other hand, Ninja Tables continues to grow in demand because it offers competitive features, better support, and an exceptional overall user experience!
+Users find the plugin easier to use.

-Hence, what are you looking for?
+What are you waiting for?
 Start with the most powerful Table Plugin from now.
 If you have any opinion regarding the issue, let me know by commenting below.
 I hope the article helped you so much to mitigate your confusion.